 5.31.
-The design of a nuclear installation against river floods should include a consideration of similar loading phenomena, as appropriate, as for a coastal site (see para.
-5.30) and operational data of the dams and navigational system.
-The unique characteristics of river flooding include an extended duration of the flood event (weeks or months), dam failure effects.
+The design of a nuclear installation against river floods should consider similar loading phenomena, as appropriate, as for a coastal site (see para.
+5.30) as well as the operational data relating to dams and the navigational system.
+The unique characteristics of river flooding include an extended duration of the flood event (weeks or months) and dam failure effects.

 5.32.
 River floods in cold climates should be analysed for the formation of ice dams and the transport of large ice floes or sediment and debris that could physically damage structures, obstruct water intakes or damage the water drainage system.
 Potential ice dam formation and failure can flood the site or create low water conditions.
-Special considerations should be given to the potentially rather short warning times concerning flooding potentially resulting from ice dam formation and failure.
+Special consideration should be given to the potentially short warning times associated with flooding that might result from ice dam formation and failure.